Skip to content

 • Slouching when sitting or standing

-• Leg length discrepancy – one leg shorter than other.
-You may have been born with a shorter leg or it can due to injury.
+• Leg length discrepancy: One leg is shorter than the other.
+You may have been born with a shorter leg, or it can be due to injury.
 It often occurs after the leg has been in a cast or splint.

 • The QL muscles are often affected when you slip and or fall